-Note 13.
+Note 14.
 Commitments and Contingencies

-During fiscal year 2010, BCM entered into a cooperative endeavor agreement (CEA) with the City of New Orleans to manage and oversee agreed upon justice innovation projects.
+During fiscal year 2012, BCM entered into a Cooperative Endeavor Agreement (CEA) with the City of New Orleans to manage and oversee agreed upon justice innovation projects.
 BCM agreed to utilize its grants and contract management process to continue and/or initiate projects in seven goal areas outlined in the CEA.
 All funds under management are being used to support direct efforts within the goal areas, and no indirect and/or administrative costs are being charged against these funds for fiscal and project management duties performed by BCM.
-For the year ended September 30, 2012, the amount re-granted and/or expended totaled approximately \$247,000.
-As of September 30, 2012 BCM fulfilled its obligation under the CEA.
+For the years ended September 30, 2014 and 2013, the amounts re-granted and/or expended totaled approximately \$124,000 and \$215,000, respectively.
+As of September 30, 2014 and 2013, BCM has approximately \$15,000 and \$139,000 reported as other accrued liabilities on the consolidated statement of financial position (see Note 17).

-Note 14.
-Employment Agreement
+Note 15.
+Employment and Separation Agreements